xaviervalarino/portfolio/src/case-studies/security-score.md

 ---
-title: Creating branding guidelines
+title: Creating a variable design system
+subtitle: Identifying elements of an application
 project: Security Score
-goal:
-role: Design systems designer
-company:
-year: 2013
+template: case-study.html
 ---
 Identifying discreet parts of an application